sebastienlepoder/cocktail-machine/HOW_TO_DEPLOY.md

 ## 🎯 **When to Deploy to Production**

-Deploy when your dev repo (`cocktail-machine`) is ready for Pi users:
+Deploy when your dev repo (`cocktail-machine-dev`) is ready for Pi users:

 - ✅ **Features tested** and working locally
 - ✅ **Web dashboard** functional (if updated)